-Garston Manor School is required to comply with the procedures set out in Hertfordshire Safeguarding Partnership procedures manual section 5.1.5.
+Ashfield Junior School are required to comply with the procedures set out in Hertfordshire Safeguarding Partnership procedures manual section 5.1.5.
 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com) when there are concerns or allegations about staff.